chaoss/grimoirelab-tutorial/sirmordred/container.md

 The first lines specify how to access Elasticsearch (the link to its REST API, and credentials) for managing both raw (`es_collection`) and enriched (`es_enrichment`) indexes.
 The values in this example are the default ones if you just install Elasticsearch as explained in the Supporting Systems section.

-Then, there are some lines for the SortingHat database: they should be the location (`localhost` in this case) of MariaDB or MySQL, credentials for accesing it, and the name of the SortingHat database (schema) you want to use (if it does not exist, it will be created).
+Then, there are some lines for the SortingHat database: they should be the location (`localhost` in this case) of MariaDB or MySQL, credentials for accessing it, and the name of the SortingHat database (schema) you want to use (if it does not exist, it will be created).

 The last two lines specify your GitHub user token, which is needed to access the GitHub API.
 This is because the default behavior of the container is to visit GitHub as one of the data sources to collect.